 Most applications also need to perform async communications, and the use of topics and queues is often a solution for this.
 Available with JBoss Fuse and JBoss A-MQ, you can rely on OpenShift to guarantee your message brokers are always up and that no message is lost with the usage of stateful containers and storage volumes.

 The specialization of A-MQ for OpenShift also automatically creates a mesh configuration for your brokers as you add more replicas to your cluster.

 Scalable applications hosted in the cloud need to eliminate performance bottlenecks so that they can take full advantage of the cloud's elastic resources.

-JBoss Data Grid allows you to keep your application data data close to your application in the memory for fast, low latency data processing; eliminating disk bottlenecks and minimizing use of cloud-based persistent storage.
-It also enables transparent sharing of application data across a pool of application instances, which simplifies design and reduces development time. , Furthermore, linear scalability and high availability is ensured through automatic data distribution, partitioning and replication across the cluster.
-JBoss Data Grid also provide comprehensive data security with encryption and role based access.
-In short, JBoss Data Grid enable cloud application with in-memory speed, elastic data management.
+JBoss Data Grid allows you to keep your application data close to your application in the memory for fast, low-latency data processing, eliminating disk bottlenecks and minimizing the use of cloud-based persistent storage.
+It also enables transparent sharing of application data across a pool of application instances, which simplifies design and reduces development time.
+Furthermore, linear scalability and high availability is ensured through automatic data distribution, partitioning, and replication across the cluster.
+JBoss Data Grid also provides comprehensive data security with encryption and role-based access.
+In short, JBoss Data Grid enables cloud application with in-memory speed, and elastic data management.

-Data Grid combined with the OpenShift Scheduler, the technology that decides where the apps should be deployed, become such an integrated solution that you can set up replication rules to always keep your Data Grid node deployed as close as possible to your application.
-Data Grid works with text-based endpoints such as REST as well as it does with fast binary protocols like Hot Rod.
+JBoss Data Grid combined with the OpenShift Scheduler, the technology that decides where the apps should be deployed, becomes such an integrated solution that you can set up replication rules to always keep your Data Grid node deployed as close as possible to your application.
+Data Grid works with text-based endpoints, such as REST, as well as with fast binary protocols, such as Hot Rod.

 You develop your rules on the BRMS workbench you already know, and when it's time to run them, you delegate that to OpenShift, which will take care of creating a scalable network of rules execution servers with a common service endpoint.